 Once the underlying cause of your issues has been determined, a variety of therapies are utilized to address it and support healing.
-While you may be prescribed vitamins, minerals, and other supplements as part of your treatment plan, addressing the cause of your symptoms is what will actually yield results that last.
+While you may be prescribed vitamins, minerals, and other supplements like mushrooms as part of your treatment plan, addressing the cause of your symptoms is what will actually yield results that last.

 And finally, nutritional supplements off the shelf at the store are created with a one-size-fits-all philosophy that just won’t get you the results you’re looking for.
 Everyone’s nutritional needs are different, depending on lifestyle, age, overall health, and a variety of other factors.
 You’ll get much better results if you see a CAM practitioner who makes personalized recommendations.

 If you have been struggling with chronic health issues despite your best efforts to eat a healthy diet, consider visiting an alternative medicine practitioner.
 Poor gut health and underlying health conditions can affect your ability to absorb nutrients from your food, leading to nutritional deficiencies and a general feeling of being unwell.